andreimoment/tangomanual/README.md

-# Operating Manual For Tango -- What is it and how you can contribute to it?
+# Operating Manual For Tango

 ## An Open Source Approach to Teaching Tango